Fuwn/pia.nix/README.md

 > Private Internet Access VPN Configurations for NixOS

-This repository is a fork of [~rprospero/nixos-pia](https://git.sr.ht/~rprospero/nixos-pia) that has been updated and is being actively maintained.

 ## Flake-based Installation

 Add the `pia.nix` NixOS module to your system flake and configuration.